petertea96/Computer-Cluster-Help/README.md

 - But, if you're a pro, you might want to look into using text editors on the command line such as nano or vim.

-1. - You will most likely want to write your bash script files on a text editor.
-These script files are needed to instruct the Supercomputer how to run your R jobs.

-- I personally have downloaded the program Notepad ++ and have written my scripts there.
-But, if you're a pro, you might want to look into using text editors on the command line such as nano or vim.

 2. - All bash scripts that you write must start with a preamble that may look like this (Note: I use this type of format for all my bash scripts):

 #!/bin/bash